streamr-dev/network/README.md

 messages and interpreting them in terms of higher-level concerns.
 - _Logic layer_ is concerned with application-level concerns.
 It reacts to high-level events emitted from the protocol layer and pushes new data to the Streamr network via the same layer.

+# Glossary
+- A _peer_ is any participant in the peer-to-peer network.
+- A _node_ is a peer that forwards data in the Streamr network pub-sub.
+- A _tracker_ is a peer that assists nodes to discover other nodes.